Welcome To Our Blog

 Here are the three questions that Megha reflected on before mapping a plan for the virtual session:

-Organizations like Dell and Marriott focuses on onboarding program and shows what success looks like because of efficient onboarding strategy in place.
+Organizations like Dell and Marriott focus on onboarding programs and show what success looks like because of the efficient onboarding strategy in place.

 Here’s how you can get started with making your remote onboarding process that new hires and old employees, both understand-